survivejs/webpack-book/manuscript/handling_styling/01_loading_styles.md

 ## Conclusion

 Loading style files through webpack is fairly straight-forward.
-It supports even advanced techniques like [CSS Modules](https://github.com/css-modules/webpack-demo).
-CSS Modules make CSS local by default.
-This can be a great boon especially for developers who work with component oriented libraries.
-The approach works beautifully there.
+It supports even advanced specifications like [CSS Modules](https://github.com/css-modules/webpack-demo).
+The approaches covered here inline the styling by default.
+Although that's enough for development purposes, it's not ideal for production usage.
+We'll cover how to handle this problem in the next chapter.